 Currently, there are multiple ways to implement site analytics within RED: Google Analytics, Google Tag Manager and the Slate Ping Component.
 With either of these 3rd party software providers, you can track your visitor's behavior and analyze how they are arriving at your site.

 Google Analytics is included in the suite of apps in UIC’s Google Workspace.
 We recommend using this service to secure your GA account and tracking ID.

 Check with your college or parent unit to see if they have a GA account for their units.
 If so, work with them to get the appropriate tracking ID

-If you need to create a new account and ID, follow these steps
+To create a new account follow these steps:

 - Login to Google Analytics with your UIC email and common password.
 To create an account, click More options > Create account.